 School Education Plan

 The Pine Street community believes in a diversity of growth opportunities for each and every child through active, daily involvement in learning, both in the home and school.

 Students also benefit from the gifts and talents of community volunteers who share their expertise to enrich the learning environment.
 Our staff and families demonstrate character, competence and compatibility in fostering the relationships that make learning possible and translate to success for students.

-"A Tradition of Pride and Excellence"
+"A school of Dignity and Respect"

 Our safe and caring school community is built upon meaningful relationships and is committed to providing quality learning opportunities where students achieve academic excellence as self-directed, life-long learners and develop into responsible global citizens.